psalire/Poker-Hand-Auditor/README.md

   --summaryonly         Show summary only, no tables.
   --stdev {1,2,3}       Stdev for confidence limit, so 1 for 68%, 2 for 95%,
                         and 3 for 99.7%.
 Default=2
+  --bins BINS           Number of bins for p-value uniformity test
+                        (Kolmogorov-Smirnov test on Chi-square p-values).
+                        Default=10
+  --showallbinnedtables
+                        Show tables for all bins.
   --onlyme              Only count my hands --holecards           Show results for frequency of hole cards without suits --holecardswithsuits  Show results for frequency of hole cards with suits